Torann/homestead/readme.md

 ```

 After you have updated the `aliases` file, you should re-provision the Homestead machine using the `vagrant reload --provision` command.
 This will ensure that your new aliases are available on the machine.

+> **Tip** when updating Homestead it's a good idea to check for any changes made to the base alias file

 ## Daily Usage